ponyjackal/vault_contract/README.md

 ## Contracts

 - `Vault.sol`: Main contract allowing for deposits, withdrawals, and administrative functions.
-- `MockERC20.sol`: A mock ERC20 token used for testing purposes.
+- `MockToken.sol`: A mock ERC20 token used for testing purposes.
 - Other dependencies and libraries as per project requirements.

 ### Git Hooks